Gwillewyn/dnd-item-icons-by-gwill/README.md

 Some items that have multiple types are placed wherever I feel like it, or in some cases have variants in several folders.

 ## Credit
-Most of these icons are colourised versions of items from [game-icons.net](https://game-icons.net/), some are slightly edited, some are heavily edited, and a few are originals by me trying to harmonise with the aesthetics of other icons. game-icons.net distribute their icons under the terms of [the Creative Commons 3.0 BY license](https://creativecommons.org/licenses/by/3.0/), and by extention, so do I.
+game-icons.net distribute their icons under the terms of [the Creative Commons 3.0 BY license](https://creativecommons.org/licenses/by/3.0/), and by extention, so do I.
 Exact credits can be found in [my Google Sheets](https://docs.google.com/spreadsheets/d/1cR6EdYqG6zh0LHJNNZz8uLUgzssg9XxTcS48HDh8cfk/edit?usp=sharing) where I try to keep track of my mess.